Stephen Curry reaches 3,000 3-pointers in his career

 Curry finished the game against the Suns with 33 points, a product of 10-27 from the field, 5-16 from the arc and 8-9 from the free line.

-By Tuesday, reaching the mark was not entirely easy for the NBA’s top 3-pointer.
+By Tuesday, reaching the mark was not entirely easy for the NBA’s best 3-point man.
 In the first quarter Curry went without points after a 0-2 from the arc and also 0-2 in shots from the field; also, he did not go to the free line.

 For the second quarter, Curry still did not score: With 0-4 in triples and 0-4 from the field, something unusual for the top MVP candidate of the current season, and meanwhile, the score remained 43-28 in favor of the visitors.